 The blog post is now ranked #2 in Google search and is read by 200 to 500 visitors each month.

-Clearly, HARO was key here in helping Code Inspiration build its online presence and generate interest, but there are many other ways to rank on Google and drive traffic to your website through blogging.
+Clearly, HARO was key here in helping Code Inspiration build its online presence and generate interest.
+Learn how to use HARO to get backlinks and PR here.
+There are also many other ways to rank on Google and drive traffic to your website through blogging.
 To learn how, head to these resources:

 There are major marketing fails like the Kendall Jenner Pepsi ad or the aforementioned Burger King UK tweet, but for the sake of our small business-friendly guide, we’re going to share some smaller ones that you can learn from.